Skip to main content

 In Case of Loss or Theft

 • Enable device-finding functionality on your devices to help find them if lost or stolen.
 You can even delete data remotely to keep it out of the wrong hands.
-Learn how to manage these settings for Android devices or Apple devices.
+Learn how to manage these settings for Android or Apple devices.

-• Report any lost or stolen university-owned devices to your campus IT immediately.
+• Report any lost or stolen university-owned devices to your local IT immediately.